deeprjs/deepr/README.md

 Say the `movies` method takes a single argument: an object that includes a key called `filter` used to specify the query search criteria and a key called `limit`.

-The `()` key allows us to pass all parameters, while `=>` is used to define what to do with the result of the function call.
+The `()` key allows us to pass all parameters, while `=>` is used to define what to do with the result of the method call.

-As in a previous example, we are using the array bracket `[]` to process the collection elements, in order to produce the following response:
+As in a previous example, we are using the array bracket `[]` to process the collection elements.

+We get the following results:

 ```json
 {